|

 professor who masterminded litigation against the

+tobacco industry."
 As a young lawyer, John Banzhaf brought a legal

 action which required broadcast stations to provide